-Modern toilets come in a variety of shapes, sizes, and varying levels of complexity.
-They feature different seat shapes and height options for maximum comfort.
+Modern toilets come in a variety of shapes, sizes, and varying levels of complexity with different seat shapes and height options for maximum comfort.
 There are toilets with sleek one-piece designs that are easier to clean, and high-tech toilets with auto-flushing mechanisms, heated seats, and even built-in deodorizers.

-- BEST OVERALL: WOODBRIDGE Modern Design, One Piece, Dual Flush
+- BEST OVERALL: WOODBRIDGE Modern One Piece Dual Flush Toilet

 - BEST BUDGET: TOTO Entrada Two-Piece Round Universal Height Toilet

 - BEST CLASSIC: Kohler Santa Rosa Comfort Height Elongated Toilet

 - BEST BIDET-TOILET COMBO: WOODBRIDGE Smart Bidet Toilet with Remote Control

 - BEST BLACK TOILET: WOODBRIDGE Dual Flush One Piece Toilet Square Black

 - BEST COMPOSTING: Nature’s Head Self Contained Composting Toilet

 What to Consider When Choosing the Best Toilet